Brownfields Sector Funding

 To be eligible for funding, your project must involve one or both of the following activities: site remediation or risk management, or renewable energy production.

-The new GMF application form will be available on April 1, 2015.
-Find out more about the new eligibility criteria and prerequisites to apply for funding under the new offer.
+The new GMF application form and updated applicant resources are now available.
+Find out more about the new eligibility criteria and prerequisites to apply for funding under the renewed offer.
 Capital project applications in the brownfields sector will continue to be reviewed through a non-competitive process.
 We encourage you to contact a GMF Advisor before completing an application form.

 Site remediation or risk management